 We get lots of questions about this dual-class structure here at Atrium, leading us to compile this document of common questions and our answers.

-What is dual-class common stock?
+What is dual-class stock?

 Over the years, a number of companies have implemented dual-class stock.
 Such a structure became popular among certain family controlled media businesses and more recently among high growth technology companies, including Google, Facebook and Zynga (to name a few).